scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 Note how we pass in data across function calls using the `req` object.
 I think a context has similar functionality.

 ## How to and How not to use it?
-Always propogate contexts as arguments to function and don't store it in a struct.
+Always propagate contexts as arguments to function and don't store it in a struct.
 That's some bulletproof wisdom from docs for you! :D

 > Pass context.TODO if you are unsure about which Context to use.